June 2, 1994: The day Mary Pierce stunned Steffi Graf in Paris

 What happened exactly on that day

-On this day, June 2, 1994, Mary Pierce, from France, destroyed world No 1 Steffi Graf in the semi-final at Roland-Garros, 6-2, 6-2.
-In doing so, Pierce had delivered a performance close to perfection.
-And it was a shocking one as well, as the German had won the last four Grand Slam tournaments, had managed to remain almost undefeated in 1994, whereas Pierce had never played a major semi-final before.
-Furthermore, Pierce became the first French woman to reach the French Open final since Françoise Dürr in 1967.
+On this day, June 2, 1994, Mary Pierce, from France, stunned world No 1 Steffi Graf in the semi-final at Roland-Garros, 6-2, 6-2.
+In doing so, Pierce delivered a close-to perfect performance.
+And it was a stunning one as well, as the German had won the last four Grand Slam tournaments, had managed to remain almost undefeated in 1994, whereas Pierce was playing in her first major semi-final.
+Furthermore, Pierce became the first French woman to reach the Roland-Garros final since Francoise Durr in 1967.

-The German had been world No 1 without a break since the summer of 1993, after her main rival on the tour, Monica Seles, was forced off the court due to the stabbing incident that occurred in April of that year.
+The German had been world No 1 without a break since the summer of 1993, after her main rival on the tour, Monica Seles, was forced off the court due to the unfortunate stabbing incident that occurred in April of that year.
 Graf had already topped the WTA rankings without interruption between 1987 and 1991.
-The accomplished German completed an epic Golden Grand Slam in 1988, claiming the gold medal at the Olympic Games on top of the four Grand Slam crowns, a singular achievement in tennis history.
+The accomplished German completed an epic Golden Grand Slam in 1988, claiming the gold medal at the Olympic Games on top of the four Grand Slam titles in the same year, a singular achievement in tennis history.

-When Graf arrived at Roland-Garros in 1994, she had lost only two matches on the tour in the past 12 months, and she held the four Grand Slam crowns simultaneously as well as the Masters Cup.
+When Graf arrived at Roland-Garros in 1994, she had lost only two matches on the tour in the past 12 months, and she held the four Grand Slam crowns simultaneously as well as the season-ending WTA Championships.
 She was undefeated in a major event since her 1993 Australian Open final loss to Seles.
 Her game was based on a tremendous forehand which she could fire with purpose in any direction, legendary footwork and a devilishly sliced backhand to neutralise her opponents.

 Mary Pierce was born in 1975 in Montreal, Canada.
 Holding French citizenship from her mother, she chose to play for France.
-The youngest player at the time to make a professional debut, at the age of 14 years and two months, Pierce became a top player in 1991 when she claimed her first title in Palermo and finished the year as world No 26.
-After picking up four other tournaments in the next two years, and reaching the quarter-finals at the 1993 Australian Open, she entered the 1994 Roland-Garros ranked No 12.
+The youngest player at the time to make a professional debut, at the age of 14 years and two months, Pierce became a top player in 1991 when she claimed her first title in Palermo and finished the year ranked No 26 in the world.
+After winning four other tournaments in the next two years, and reaching the quarter-finals at the 1993 Australian Open, she entered the 1994 Roland-Garros Championships ranked No 12.

 Pierce’s early career was impacted by her father’s violent behaviour which, in 1993, led the WTA to ban Jim Pierce from attending any tournament, and led Mary to request a restraining order after he threatened her life.